16 Popular Sushi Rolls, Ranked

 Cucumber rolls are very light and refreshing, perfect for vegetarians or picky eaters who dislike the taste or texture of raw fish.

-In Japan, cucumber rolls are often served to young children who haven’t acquired the taste for raw fish yet.
+In Japan, cucumber rolls are often served to young children who haven’t acquired the taste of raw fish yet.

 They’re also often used as palate cleansers between courses.